 10+ years for healthy, young children and the wait continues to increase.
 For families submitting a dossier now, we can’t predict the wait time.
 It is slightly quicker for families of Chinese heritage (for example, perhaps 7 years instead of 10 years).
 Due to the extremely long wait, most agencies are not accepting applications for “healthy” children.

 1 to 9 months for special needs children.
 The timing varies based on parents’ openness to different special needs, gender and age.
 The more open the parents are, the shorter the wait.
+68% of families are matched 6 months.
+86% are matched within 12 months.
 It is possible to complete a special needs adoption in 1 year.

 + Orphanage/Foster Care

 Usually orphanage, but foster care and group homes becoming more common in some provinces, particularly for care of special needs children.

 Abandonment.
 The assumption is that babies are abandoned due to legal restrictions on family size, unwed mothers, birth families unable to care for a child’s special need(s) and a societal preference for boys.

 + Prevalence of FASD